awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-single-ami-products.md

 ## Common errors when submitting change requests<a name="request-errors-and-issues"></a>

 When you make changes to your product's information, you sometimes run into errors\.
-Following are some common issues and suggestions for how to fix them:
+This section describes some common issues and provides suggestions for how to fix them\.
 + **Scanning your AMI** – Several issues could happen when scanning your AMI:
   + You have not granted AWS Marketplace permissions to scan your AMI\.
 Grant AWS Marketplace permissions to access it\.
 Or you have granted permissions, but the permissions boundary is too restrictive\.
 For more information, see [Giving AWS Marketplace access to your AMI](#single-ami-marketplace-ami-access)\.
   + If scanning finds security issues or Common Vulnerabilities and Exposures \(CVEs\) in your AMI, make sure you're using the latest patches for the operating system in your image\.
 For more information, see [AMI security policies](product-and-ami-policies.md)\.